-In general; however, these characters often personify the types of people who arrived in and lived at the camp during its early years when Deadwood was, in fact, a violent, wild, and bawdy town.
+In general, however, these characters often personify the types of people who arrived in and lived at the camp during its early years when Deadwood was, in fact, a violent, wild, and bawdy town.

-Silas Adams – Played by Titus Welliver, Silas Adams is one Al Swearengen’s henchmen in the HBO Deadwood series.
+Silas Adams – Played by Titus Welliver, Silas Adams is one of Al Swearengen’s henchmen in the HBO Deadwood series.
 Though Swearengen did employ several “ugly” characters to work for him during his days at the Gem Theatre, there is no record of a Silas Adams in Deadwood’s early history.

 Whitney Ellsworth – Played by Jim Beaver, there is no known man in Deadwood’s real history by this name.
 However, Ellsworth is typical of many men in the camp who spent most of their time prospecting in the various camps of the west.

-Sophia Metz – On April 24, 1876 there was a Metz Massacre that was attributed to Indians, but was most likely led by a white man.
+Sophia Metz – On April 24, 1876, there was a Metz Massacre that was attributed to Indians but was most likely led by a white man.
 Charles Metz was a baker in Custer, South Dakota, but when the strike was made at Deadwood, most of Custer’s residents moved to the new gold rush.
 Metz decided to go to Laramie, Wyoming.
 Loading up with his wife and a colored maid, Metz hired a teamster named Simpson to lead them.
 All four were found murdered, their bodies horribly mutilated about 12 miles south of Custer the next morning.
 There were no children in the Metz party.